-question [of whether an infant could bring suit for injuries suffered before birth] into accord with justice[,]" it answered: "we should make the law conform to right."
+Common law is "lawmaking and policymaking by judges...in principled fashion, to fit a changing society."
+Kaye, supra, at 729.
+In response to the question in Woods whether the Court should bring "the common law of this state, on this question [of whether an infant could bring suit for injuries suffered before birth] into accord with justice[,]" it answered: "we should make the law conform to right."
 303 N.Y. at 351.
 The Court has explained that "Chief Judge Cardozo's preeminent work The Nature of Judicial Process captures our role best if judges have woefully misinterpreted the mores of their day, or if the mores of their day are no longer those of ours, they ought not to tie, in helpless submission, the hands of their successors."
 Caceci v.
 Do Canto, Const.
 Corp., 72 N.Y.2d 52, 60 (1988)(citing Cardozo, Nature of Judicial Process, at 152).

 New York courts have "not only the right, but the duty to re-examine a question where justice demands it" to "bring the law into accordance with present day standards of wisdom and justice rather than 'with some outworn and antiquated rule of the past."
 Woods, 303 N.Y. at 355 (citation omitted).
 See, e.g., Gallagher v.
 St. Raymond's R.C.
 Church, 21 N.Y.2d 554, 558 (1968)("the common law of the State is not an anachronism, but is a living law which responds to the surging reality of changed conditions"); Millington v.
+Southeastern Elevator

-Southeastern Elevator Co., 22 N.Y.2d 498, 508 (1968)("this court has not been backward in overturning unsound precedent."); Bing v.
+Co., 22 N.Y.2d 498, 508 (1968)("this court has not been backward in overturning unsound precedent."); Bing v.
 Thunig, 2 N.Y.2d 656, 668 (1957)(a rule of law "out of tune with the life about us, at variance with modern day needs and with concepts of justice and fair dealing...[i]t should be discarded"); Silver v.
 Great American Ins.
 Co., 29 N.Y.2d 356, 363 (1972)("Stare decisis does not compel us to follow blindly a court-created rule...once we are persuaded that reason and a right sense of justice recommend its change."); MacPherson v.
 Buick Motor Company, 217 N.Y.
 382, 391 (1916); Rumsey v.
 New York and New England Railway Co., 133 N.Y.
 79, 85 (1892)(quoting 1 Kent's Commentaries 477 (13th edition 1884)("cases ought to be examined without fear, and revised without reluctance, rather than to have the character of our law impaired, and the beauty and harmony of the system destroyed by the perpetuity of error")).

 The uncontroverted expert affidavits confirm chimpanzees' extraordinarily complex, often human-like, autonomy and ability to self-determine.
 At every level, chimpanzees are today understood as beings entitled to consideration; they have long been edging toward personhood.
-Justice therefore requires that the common law of habeas corpus be refashioned in accordance with these present day standards to include Kiko as a common law "person."

-3. As an autonomous and self-determining being, Kiko is a common law person entitled to the common law right to bodily liberty that the common law of habeas corpus protects.
+Justice requires that the common law of habeas corpus be refashioned in accordance with these present day standards to include Tommy as a common law "person."
+3. As an autonomous being Tommy is a common law person entitled to the common law right to bodily liberty that the common law of habeas corpus protects.